RepoDynamics/PyPackIT/docs/website/source/manual/getting-started/new-repo.md

 you will see that a second commit has been added to your repository's default branch, and that it now contains only three directories: `.github`, `.meta`, and `docs`.

+The repository is now in the initialization phase.
+In this phase, the branch protection rules have not been applied yet, so you can directly make changes to the default branch and push them to the remote repository.
+The goal is to configure your repository by modifying the content of the `.meta` directory, until you are satisfied with the results.
+Open the project introduction metadata file at `./.meta/core/intro.md` and add a tagline, description, and some keywords and keynotes for your project.
+Commit your changes and push them to the remote repository.
+Don't worry about the commit message, as all commits will be squashed into a single commit at the end of the initialization phase (triggered when you push a commit with the message "init").

+After you have pushed your changes, the CI/CD workflow will automatically run again.
+After the workflow has completed successfully, you will see that all dynamic files and directories

 The `.meta` directory is where all the metadata and configurations for your repository and project are stored.